Infections are among the most common, potentially serious complications of cancer and its treatment.

-Antibiotics The major risk factor for C difficile–associated diarrhea is treatment with antibiotics, especially broad-spectrum β-lactams with activity against enteric bacteria and clindamycin (Cleocin).
+The major risk factor for C difficile–associated diarrhea is treatment with antibiotics, in particular broad-spectrum Î²-lactams with activity against enteric bacteria, quinolones, and clindamycin, especially in the hospital environment.
 Antibiotic therapy causes a disruption in the normal bacterial flora of the colon.
-This disruption allows for colonization with C difficile, a spore-forming anaerobe present in the hospital environment, via the oral-fecal route.
 Pathogenic strains then produce toxins that cause diarrhea and pseudomembranous colitis.

 Other risk factors include surgery (primarily colonic, gastric, and pelvic), colon carcinoma, leukemia, and uremia.
-Obviously, the hospitalized cancer patient undergoing chemotherapy and/or surgery and receiving broad-spectrum antibiotics is most vulnerable to this infection.
+The hospitalized cancer patient undergoing chemotherapy and/or surgery in addition to GVHD in the setting of allogeneic HCT, and receiving broad-spectrum antibiotics is most vulnerable to this infection.

 Pseudomembranes may be absent in mild disease but usually are present in severe disease and are easily recognized on sigmoidoscopic or colonoscopic examination as adherent yellow plaques that may coalesce over large areas.

-The development of diarrhea or even abdominal pain or fever in a cancer patient should prompt a work-up for C difficile–associated diarrhea.
+The development of diarrhea or even abdominal pain and fever in a cancer patient should prompt a workup for C difficile–associated diarrhea.

-The initial step in the management of C difficile–associated diarrhea is to discontinue antibiotic therapy.
-Patients may not require any other therapy.
+The initial step in the management of C difficile–associated diarrhea is to discontinue antibiotic therapy, and patients may not require any other therapy.
 However, stopping antibiotics in a cancer patient may not be possible or the patient may be severely ill from the colitis.
 In these instances, specific anti–C difficile therapy is required.

-Metronidazole and vancomycin Metronidazole (250 mg PO qid) or vancomycin (125 mg PO qid), both given for 10 days, are the drugs of choice.
-Metronidazole is preferred because it is less expensive and the use of vancomycin may promote the emergence of VRE.
+• Metronidazole and vancomycin-Metronidazole (500 mg PO tid) and vancomycin (125 mg PO qid), both given for 10 to 14 days, are the drugs of choice.
+Metronidazole is preferred because it is less expensive.
+However, in the case of moderate to severe enterocolitis, vancomycin is the drug of choice.

-Relapse occurs in 10%-20% of patients.
-Mild cases may not need to be treated.
+Relapse occurs in 10% to 20% of patients.
 If treatment is indicated, a repeat 7- to 14-day course of either metronidazole or vancomycin may be administered.
-If the infection persists after repeated therapy, longer courses (4-6 weeks) followed by a gradual tapering of the dose may be helpful.
+If the infection persists after repeated therapy, a longer course (4 to 6 weeks of vancomycin) followed by a gradual tapering of the dose may be helpful.

 Antibiotic prophylaxis of high-risk patients or carriers is not recommended.